lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 In this chapter we will describe the implementation of the solutions proposed in the previous chapter.
 Additionally, there will be a comparison between the theoretical solution and the actual implementation as well as a discussion of the difficulties that were encountered during the development process.
 The chapter is structured according to the previously mentioned main modules of the project: object detection, coordinate transformation, and robotic arm control.
 ### Object detection

-The first approach
+The first approach to solve the problem of object detection was to use the YOLOv3 model.
+The model was trained on the COCO dataset, which contains 80 different object classes.
+During the early stages of development we setup a test scenario in Webots, where we placed various objects in the workspace and used the YOLOv3 model to detect the objects.
+The camera perspective in this test scenario was similar to the perspective in the final project setup.
+The results of the object detection are shown in Figure 2.

 <div class="center-div">
   <img src="./cvResultExistingModel.jpg"  class = "center-image" alt="Object detection results existing yolov3 model" >
   <p class = "image-description">Figure 2: Object detection results yolov3 model </p>
 </div>

 Figure 2 shows the results of the object detection using the yolov3 model.
+The following objects on the workspace are included in the COCO dataset and should therefore be detected by the model: computer mouse, apple, beer can and orange.

 - How the first approach turned out
   - bad accuracy